How Long Do You Have to File Probate After Death in North Carolina?

 If someone dies in North Carolina and did not have a will or did not name an executor, the deceased’s surviving spouse, children, other beneficiaries, or other next of kin can apply to serve as the estate administrator.
 Potential estate administrators cannot apply until at least 60 days after the deceased’s death.
 If the deceased did not name an executor and no one applies to administer the estate, the courts will choose someone.

-Deadline to Start Probate in North Carolina
+Deadline in North Carolina

 There is no law saying when a designated executor must start the probate process within a specific timeframe.
 However, the general expectation is that the executor will begin the process within 60 days after the deceased’s death.
 If they wait any longer, other parties can apply to become the estate administrator, which could lead to an extended legal battle.
 Furthermore, part of closing someone’s estate is paying whatever taxes they owe and settling debts.
 If a designated executor waits too long to start the probate process, they or the estate might face legal action from tax authorities or creditors.